-A number of resources are offered to Las Vegas area families by the Salvation Army.
-The agency may be able to provide case management and emergency assistance to low-income individuals and families across Clark County Nevada.
+The Christian, faith based agency may be able to provide case management as well as emergency assistance to low-income individuals or families across Clark County Nevada.
 Programs can help with food, rent, utilities, and much more.
 Please call them, or read below, to get more information on how the Salvation Army in Clark County, and their Family Services program, may be able to help.

 The Salvation Army tries to meet human needs without discrimination of religion, race, or background.
 They also help immigrants and Spanish speakers.
 Depending on funding and available resources, they may be able to provide some or all of the following services.
 There is a free food bank as well as bus tokens.
 There are also disaster services, clothing, homeless prevention services, furniture, as well as a homeless shelter.

 Utility assistance is offered to individuals in Las Vegas who are medically fragile or a Reserve or National Guard member, over the age of 62, or families with young children.
 Applicants need to meet the income guidelines as set by the Salvation Army, and applicants will need to call to see if funds are available.
 If not qualified, then find other utility bill assistance programs in Nevada.